close

 A pastor or spiritual leader provides theological guidance and spiritual care.
 If a sponsee's questions are deeply rooted in faith, doctrine, or spiritual direction, pastoral staff are equipped for those conversations.

-Expert in their own lane.
+Each an expert in their own lane.

-Read the Full Guide arrow_forward
+Read the Guide arrow_forward